-practices at Shumaker, Loop & Kendrick, LLP in Tampa.
+is secretary of the Florida Department of Business and Professional Regulation.
 She served as president of The Florida Bar Young Lawyers Division for 2013-14 and regularly returns to campus to meet with students.
-She mentors many Florida State law students and recent graduates and serves on our Board of Visitors and as a J.D.
-Advisor for our Career Services Office.
+She mentors many Florida State law students and recent graduates and serves on our Board of Visitors.